 We stayed about 25 minutes away at an RV park (Thousand Trails Orlando) and it worked out great.
 There were really no issues with parking or getting to Magic Kingdom.
 Yes, it takes a little while to park your car, take the tram to the Monorail, then the Monorail to the park, but it’s all part of the fun! 🙂

-Hotel offsite we would recommend: Embassy Suites on International Drive.
-If you want to stay at Disney Resort check out Disney’s Contemporary Resort (which is really close to Magic Kingdom).
-Or Disney Riviera Resort.
+Hotel offsite we would recommend: Embassy Suites on Jamaician Court.
+If you want to stay at Disney Resort check out these contemporary resorts Walt Disney World Dolphin, Walt Disney World Swan, Hilton Orlando Buena Vista Palace, or Bay Lake Tower.

 When you stay on property you may get Extra Magic Hours so it could be worth the money.